 From time to time I use rivets, acorn nuts or bolts as a repeating design element.
 I suspect that this comes from a deep love of form and texture.
 Not unlike music, these “notes” add a subtle element that unites a work.

 I would like to add these elements in an exact way and yet, they never really line up perfectly.
 Clearly my skill only takes me so far.
 I can be disappointed at my limitations but then, I realize that this inexactness adds a kind of warmth to my work.
 It humanizes it.
 If I made “perfect” elements, a kind of coldness would set in.
 This is what separates a human quality from a machine-like quality.
 This could, of course, just be a rationalization but I can’t dispute the warm quality of these Foundlings.

-I had an art teacher who once said that the difference between a perfect circle and how you draw it is called style.
+An art teacher once told me that the difference between a perfect circle and how you draw it, is called style.